DataDog/documentation/content/en/security/upcoming_changes_notification_rules.md

 - Notification rules can now be configured for identity risks and attack paths.
 - CSM Misconfigurations notifications now contain the full finding metadata.
 Previously, the notification contained only limited signal metadata.
-- Terraformed custom detection rules using the legacy notifications attribute will no longer be supported.
+- Terraformed custom detection rules using the legacy notifications attribute will no longer be supported after the final deprecation date.
+Terraform support for Notification Rules will be available at a later date.

 ## How to migrate existing notifications